Citybook makes Calgary’s community events, local programming, and source-attributed business context readable by AI assistants and partner apps.

 Why Now

-Pitch decks by organization
+Pitch pages by organization